The Cave (2005 film)

-The Cave is a 2005 American action horror film, directed by Bruce Hunt and distributed by Screen Gems.
-It was written by Michael Steinberg and Tegan West.
-Its story follows a group of cave-divers and scientists who become trapped while exploring a cave system in Romania, and encounter a pack of deadly creatures.
-It stars Cole Hauser, Eddie Cibrian, Morris Chestnut, Marcel Iureș, Lena Headey, Rick Ravanello, Piper Perabo and Daniel Dae Kim.
+The Cave is a 2005 American monster film directed by Bruce Hunt, written by Michael Steinberg and Tegan West, produced by Lakeshore Entertainment and Cinerenta, and distributed by Screen Gems.
+The film stars Cole Hauser, Eddie Cibrian, Morris Chestnut, Marcel Iureș, Lena Headey, Rick Ravanello, Piper Perabo and Daniel Dae Kim.
+The story follows a group of cave-divers and scientists who become trapped while exploring a cave system in Romania, and encounter a pack of deadly creatures.

-The film was produced by Lakeshore Entertainment and Cinerenta and was released on August 26, 2005.
-It grossed $6.1 million during its opening weekend and $33.3 million worldwide, against a budget of $30 million.
-It received negative reviews and has a 12% approval rating based on 111 reviews on Rotten Tomatoes.
+The film was released on August 26, 2005.
+It grossed $33.3 million worldwide against a budget of $30 million and received negative reviews from critics.